StanForever/awesome-websites/README.md

 * [https://time.is](https://time.is/) : Time.is displays exact, official atomic clock time for any time zone (more than 7 million locations) in 51 languages.
 * [https://turnoff.us](https://turnoff.us/) : turnoff.us is a geek comic site.
 Comics about Programming Languages, Web, Cloud, Linux, etc.
 * [https://tweetfancy.io](https://tweetfancy.io/) : Tweet with bold, italics and strikethrough text.
+* [https://theia-ide.org](https://theia-ide.org/) : Eclipse Theia is an extensible platform to develop multi-language Cloud & Desktop IDEs with state-of-the-art web technologies.
+* [https://tineye.com](https://tineye.com/) : Reverse Image Search.
+Search by image and find where that image appears online.
+* [https://theworstwebsiteinthe.world](https://theworstwebsiteinthe.world/) : Literally what the website link says.
+The Worst Website In The World! 🤣

 ## U :
 * [https://unsplash.com](https://unsplash.com/) : Discover the latest free high resolution photos. :camera: